paulorades/synthea/README.md

 bundle exec rake synthea:generate['./config/Suffolk_County.json']
 ```

 Some settings can be changed in `./config/synthea.yml`.
+See the [Configuring Synthea](https://github.com/synthetichealth/synthea/wiki/Getting-Started#configuring-synthea) section in our project wiki.

 Synthea will output patient records in C-CDA (requires running instance of Mongo DB) and FHIR STU3 formats in `./output`.